biotorrents/gazelle/README.md

 BioGazelle uses [Starboard Notebook](https://starboard.gg) to support [Jupyter Notebooks](https://jupyter.org) in the browser!
 This lets users document technical topics such as data processing workflows complete with executable code examples and Latex expressions.
 Our secure implementation leverages sanboxed iframes on a dedicated subdomain to ensure no cookie or local storage leaks.

+### OpenAI integration

+One of BioGazelle's goals is to place data in context using [OpenAI's completions API](app/OpenAI.php) to generate tl;dr summaries and tags from content descriptions.
+Just paste your abstract into the torrent group description and get a succinct natural language summary with tags.
+It's possible to disable AI content display in the user settings.

 ### Good typography